RobertAhlin/emx/README.md

 - I used the GitHub template to create my own repository.
 - Used Codeanywhere as IDE.
-- Made a Google sheet and set up the API according to the videos in the Love Sandwiches walkthrough.
 - I deployed the project to Heroku going through these steps.
     1. Create new app.
-    2. Named it: rpg-p3 (Short for Role Playing Game - Project 3).
+    2. Named it: emx (Short for Enduro MotoCross).
     3. Choose Europe as region.
-    4. I went to the Settings tab to create config vars for CREDS and PORT.
+    4. I went to the Settings tab to create config vars for:
-    5. I added the buildpacks Python and Nodejs.
+        - Cloudinary url
+        - Database url
+        - Port
+        - Secret key
-    6. In the Deploy tab I connected to GitHub repository "rpg-p3".
+    5. In the Deploy tab I connected to GitHub repository "emx".
     7. I manually deployed branch (main).

-I have in two occations experienced that Heroku stopped working and I had to redeploy branch.
-Seems like there is some time of timelimit?
-I truly do hope that it is still running when it is time for review.
-Otherwise just slack me (Robert Ahlin) and I will redeploy again.

 ## <a id="credits"></a>Credits